Nate Lowe Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to surrender 155 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to give up 155 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- Peralta goes for his 10th win when he gets the start for the Brewers, his 24th of the season.
-He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.
+- In his most recent time out on Wednesday, the right-hander tossed 5 1/3 innings against the Los Angeles Dodgers, giving up three earned runs while surrendering five hits.

-- In his last time out on Sunday against the Chicago White Sox, the right-hander threw six scoreless innings while surrendering four hits.
+- The 30-year-old has an ERA of 4.43, with 7.3 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .285 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.